wilhelm-murdoch/wilhelm.codes/content/blog/printing-ordinal-numbers-in-hugo/index.md

 {{ end -}}
 ```

-This may look a bit unreadable to people who aren't super-familiar with Hugo's template functionality, but it effectively resolves to:
+This may look a bit unreadable to people who aren't super-familiar with Hugo's template syntax, but it effectively resolves to:
 ```javascript
 const number = 10
 let ordinal = "th"